kerberos-io/factory/kubernetes/README.md

 ### Prerequisites

 We'll assume you have a blank Ubuntu 20.04 / 22.04 LTS machine (or multiple machines/nodes) at your posession.
 We'll start with updating the Ubuntu operating system.
+Please note that if you encounter the error `Interactive authentication required.`, simply add `sudo` to the beginning of every command to give them sufficient privilleges or run your Ubuntu as administrator.

     apt-get update -y && apt-get upgrade -y